Skip to content

 Should I wash produce before putting it in the fridge?

 No — moisture promotes mold growth and shortens shelf life.
 Wash produce right before eating or cooking, not before storing.
 The one exception: berries benefit from a quick vinegar rinse (1 part vinegar to 3 parts water), then thorough drying on a paper towel before refrigerating.
-This can extend berry freshness by 3–5 days.
+That can extend berry freshness by 3–5 days.

 How do I stop food from going bad in the fridge?

 Use the "Eat Me First" bin and FIFO rotation consistently.
-The NRDC reports that the average family wastes about $1,500 worth of food annually.
+The NRDC reports the average family wastes about $1,500 worth of food annually.
 Visibility is the #1 factor — if you can see it, you'll eat it before it expires.
 Clear bins, front-of-fridge placement, and date labeling solve 80% of the waste problem.

 What's the best fridge temperature?

 The FDA recommends 37–40°F for the refrigerator and 0°F for the freezer.
-Use a standalone fridge thermometer to verify — built-in temperature dials are often inaccurate by 3–5 degrees.
-Check it monthly, especially during summer when room temperatures affect fridge performance.
+Use a standalone fridge thermometer to verify — built-in dials are often inaccurate by 3–5 degrees.
+Check monthly, especially during summer when room temperatures affect fridge performance.

 Do fridge organizer bins actually help?